lijunxian111/IAG/README.md

 #### 🔥🔥🔥 News

-- **2026-03-26:** We add the model and evaluation codes.
+- **2026-03-26:** We add the model, train and evaluation codes.
 You can merge them into the official repository of VLMs and use IAG!
 - **2026-03-02:** This repo is released.
 - **2026-02-21:** IAG is accepted by CVPR 2026.